haderach75/Webjobs.Extensions.NetCore.Eventstore/README.md

-# :NetCore Azure Webjobs extension for EventStore.
+# NetCore Azure Webjobs extension for EventStore.

 This repo contains .NetCore binding extension for the Eventstore (https://github.com/EventStore/EventStore).